maestro-performance/msg-perf-tool/README.md

 Requirements
 ----
+Disk Space:
 The clients may generate a lot of data depending on how much messages are sent per second.
-On my baseline system (two servers with Quad-Core AMD Opteron 2376 @ 8x 2.3GHz) on a gigabit network, it generates around 1Gb of data per hour.
+On my baseline system (two servers with Quad-Core AMD Opteron 2376 @ 8x 2.3GHz) on a gigabit network, it generates around 1Gb of data per hour, transferring around 66.000 messages per second.

+Operating Systems:
+* Linux: x86 and x86_64
+* OS X: x86

 Broker Settings: ActiveMQ
 ----

 ActiveMQ may need to have the inactivity monitor disabled.
 It can be done by adding the following setting in the conf/activemq.xml, in the transport connector